crni99/airport-automation/README.md

 ### Unit Testing with xUnit
 - Write comprehensive unit tests using the xUnit framework to validate individual components in isolation.
+- Test coverage includes controllers, services, repositories, middleware, and shared BaseController logic
 - Ensure tests improve code reliability, support refactoring, and simplify debugging.

 ### Monitoring Application Health with HealthChecks
 - Monitor the health of critical components with **custom health check implementations**:
   - **`DatabaseHealthCheck`** - Verifies database connectivity and accessibility
   - **`ApiHealthCheck`** - Monitors API availability and responsiveness
+  - **`RedisHealthCheck`** - Conditionally enabled when Redis is configured
+  - **`OpenTelemetryHealthCheck`** - Conditionally enabled when OpenTelemetry is configured
 - Configure health check endpoints to provide visibility into system status and integrate them into Swagger documentation for easy access.
 - Return detailed health status with Healthy/Degraded/Unhealthy states and custom messages.
 ___